Kikomachine Komix: History

 The name "Kikomachine" was derived from Abrera's band of the same name ("Kiko Machine"), which was inspired by the character Kiko Matsing of the Filipino children's television shows Sesame! and Batibot.

+Film adaptation

 A film adaptation of the comic strip is set to be made.
 In March 2018, Abrera signed a contract with Epik Studios, in cooperation with Viva Entertainment.
 In an interview with the Philippine Daily Inquirer, Abrera said that he will be involved with conceptualization and casting.
 The film's release date is yet to be determined.